This post about backpacking through Vancouver was originally published in 2007. It has since been updated for accuracy of links and content.

-Travelling on public transportation with backpacks can be fun.
+Travelling on public transportation with massive backpacks can be fun.
 No really.

 Laden with 50lb packs and a positive attitude, we boarded the bus-to-the-ferry-to-the-bus-to-the-bus to the Vancouver hostel.
 It was a 7 hour adventure in total, which we thought would be a good exercise in preparing us for navigating public transportation during future travels.